aparo/pyes/docs/guide/reference/api/index_.rst

 Automatic for the Index
 =======================

-The index operation automatically creates an index if it has not been created before (check out the :doc:`create index API <./admin-indices-create-index.html>`  for manually creating an index), and also automatically creates a dynamic type mapping for the specific type if it has not been created before (check out the :doc:`put mapping <./admin-indices-put-mapping.html>`  API for manually creating type mapping).
+The index operation automatically creates an index if it has not been created before (check out the :ref:`create index API <es-guide-reference-api-admin-indices-create-index>`  for manually creating an index), and also automatically creates a dynamic type mapping for the specific type if it has not been created before (check out the :ref:`put mapping <es-guide-reference-api-admin-indices-put-mapping>`  API for manually creating type mapping).

 The mapping itself is very flexible and is schema free, meaning that new fields / objects can be added and they will automatically be added to the mapping definition of the specific type.
-Check out the :doc:`mapping <.//guide/reference/mapping>`  section for more information on mapping definitions.
+Check out the :ref:`mapping <es-guide-reference-api-guide-reference-mapping>`  section for more information on mapping definitions.

-Though explained on the :doc:`mapping <.//guide/reference/mapping>`  section, its important to note that the format of the JSON document can also include the type (very handy when using JSON mappers), for example:
+Though explained on the :ref:`mapping <es-guide-reference-api-guide-reference-mapping>`  section, its important to note that the format of the JSON document can also include the type (very handy when using JSON mappers), for example:

 .. code-block:: js